-While it appears true that alcohol can help you fall asleep more easily, it also seems to disturb the quality of your sleep, which can lead to a cycle of fatigue and drinking.
-In this article, we’ll look at the reasons why alcohol may be less helpful than it appears.
+While alcohol can help you fall asleep more easily, it does turn out to disturb the quality of your rest, sometimes leading to a cycle of fatigue and drinking.
+So, how does alcohol affect sleep?
+In this article, we’ll look at the reasons drinking alcohol is less helpful than it seems.
 We’ll also discuss how you can minimize alcohol’s negative effects, and get on track to a healthier, better-rested self.

 The Deceptive Effects of the “Nightcap”

-It turns out that alcohol can play a role in insomnia, and the more you drink the worse it can get.
+It turns out that, in the big picture, alcohol can actually worsen insomnia.
+This is especially if you drink a large amount.
 One study on older adults showed that binge drinkers had 84 percent more insomnia symptoms than non-binge drinkers.
 But how can this be, if alcohol seems to make you more drowsy?

 The Science of Alcohol and Sleep